nhalm/canonlog/README.md

 }
 ```

-All fields accumulate and are emitted in a single log line when the middleware flushes.
+All fields accumulate and are emitted in a single log line when Flush is called.

-## Non-HTTP Usage
+## Background Jobs

 Use canonlog for background jobs, workers, or CLI tools: